yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 Just like for the listener, we need to fill in a few values.

-* The listener name must be selected from the dropdown menu.
+* The *listener name* must be selected from the dropdown menu.
 Make sure to select the one we created in an earlier step.
-* Leave the Arch at x64
+* Preferable, leave the *Arch* at x64
-* For the format, open the dropdown menu and click on `Windows Shellcode`
+* For the *format*, open the dropdown menu and click on `Windows Shellcode`

 Those are the main options that we need to manage.
 You definitely noticed the `Config` section which contains multiple options we can select.
-Those are meant to be used as ways of bypassing security solutions it'll be time to issue certain commands in our beacon.
-However, Havoc isn't a new Framework anymore, thereby those bypasses will unfortunately not work anymore.
+Those are meant to be used as ways of bypassing security solutions when we attempt to issue certain commands within our beacon.
+However, Havoc isn't a new Framework anymore, thereby those bypasses will unfortunately not work on newer systems.
 Thus, we will not touch the default values.

 From there, click on `Generate`.